 Women in Myanmar are facing many challenges as a result of traditional perceptions, institutional barriers, and societal norms.
 These challenges range from a lack of equal job opportunities, to difficulties participating in nation building or the political arena1.

-According to the 2014 national census, women make up 52% of the most economically productive age group (15-64).
+According to the 2014 national census, women make up 52 per cent of the most economically productive age group (15-64).
 Guaranteeing equality for women is not just important for fulfilling the democratic norm of equality, but also for establishing lasting peace in the country and the development of the nation.

 During the decades of civil war in Myanmar, women have been the victims of war crimes and continue to be one of the most vulnerable groups in conflicts.
 Since the quasi-civilian U Thein Sein administration was sworn in back in March 2011, peace negotiations have a top priority.
 In October 2015, the Nationwide Ceasefire Agreement (NCA) was signed by 8 of the main 21 ethnic armed organizations.
 The NCA set a political roadmap for peace which includes constitutional change following a political settlement.
 The National League for Democracy-led government elected in 2015 has held two peace conferences, which in May 2017 resulted in the signing of the first part of the Union Accord.
 In every step of the peace negotiations, participation of women was critical to uphold the legitimacy and inclusivity of the agreement.
 It is even more important in setting up the political settlement process and constitutional frameworks to incorporate important issues for women and respect women’s rights.